chipster/chipster-openshift/k3s/README.md

 The page lists the current example sessions.
 Concatenate the address of the page and one of those lines to download individual sessions.
 Make sure you have `https` in front of the address, because the server doesn't repond to download requests in plain `http`.

-TODO write script for downloading, uploadin and sharing all example sessions
+TODO write script for downloading, uploading and sharing all example sessions

 ### Support request sessions